 Elearning is a more accepted term in the higher education landscape.
-This is primarily due to post-secondary students being more prone to interdependency, working part-time or full time, parents with children, etc. With elearning being self-paced at large, more students find it more convenient than the traditional chalk-and-board method.
+This is primarily due to post-secondary students being more prone to interdependency, working part-time or full-time, parents with children, etc. With elearning being self-paced at large, more students find it more convenient than the traditional chalk-and-board method.

 Furthermore, a lot of prestigious universities, such as Harvard and Oxford offer their courses through elearning.
 This provides greater access to learning materials without having to be in close proximity to the physical campuses.
 Students can learn to manage their time better to accommodate all courses and other activities by utilizing timeline creator for students.